barbushin/php-console-laravel/README.md

 Require this package in Laravel project `composer.json` and run `composer update`

-    "php-console/laravel-service-provider": "5.*"
+    "php-console/laravel-service-provider": "~5.0"

-After updating composer, add the service provider line to the begining of `providers` array in `/config/app.php`
+After updating composer, add the service provider line at the begining of `providers` array in `/config/app.php`

 	'providers' => array(
-		'PhpConsole\Laravel\ServiceProvider',
+		PhpConsole\Laravel\ServiceProvider::class,

 ## Edit config